tdesposito/EH-Versioner/README.md

 }
 ```
 Each file is searched for the corresponding `search` phrase with the current
 version, **OR** for JSON files the indicated `key`.
-When found replaced the
+When found the search text
-search text or key is replaced with the NEW version.
-If the search fails, you
-get a warning.
+or key is replaced with the NEW version.
+If the search fails, you get a warning.

 ## (Maybe) To Do